 My number one key to successful goal planning is finding a system that works for you.
 I’ve gone from a DIY planner to Lara Casey’s Powersheets to bullet journaling.
 I love them all and use a blank journal to combine the best of all of them.
 But if you need a structured planner, then I highly recommend Powersheets.
 It’s already set up for you.
 You just have to fill in the blanks.

-If you prefer bullet journaling, I really like the Moleskine journal.
-Other people love the Leuchtturm 1917.
+If you prefer bullet journaling, I really like the Leuchtturm 1917. the Moleskine journal.
+Other people love the Moleskine journal.
 Both notebooks come with lined pages.
 A couple of notable differences are the Leuchtturm also includes numbered pages and a blank table of contents page.

 Get Your Pretty On – I cannot say enough about this virtual styling service.
 Especially how pretty and confident it makes me feel.
 (Really.)
 As a friend of ours once said, “When you look good you feel good.
 And when you feel good you do good.”
 It’s also very affordable and practical.

 BeTransformed with Galina & Roland Denzel – I fell in love with this couple within seconds of watching the first video in their course, The Real Food Reset.
 Since then, I’ve become a big fan and follower of everything they offer.

 This platform offers help for eating, moving and living well.
 For a quick win, I suggest trying Eat Well – 12 Habits to Success and the Eat Well – 12 Ways to Better Movement, or 5 Minute Movement Breaks.

 Yoga – Yoga has become my favorite form of exercise and served as my introduction into mindful living and the mind-body connection.
 Our bodies are amazing creations!
 Adrienne of Yoga with Adrienne is an excellent teacher and is perfect for beginners.
 Her classes are free on Youtube.
 I also love Sarabeth Yoga.
 You can find her on Youtube as well.